aserto-dev/go-aserto/README.md

 The HTTP middleware are available under the sub-package `middleware/http`.

-Several flavors are implemented:
+Two flavors are implemented:

-* Standard `net/http` middleware is implemented in `middleware/http/std`.
+* Standard `net/http` middleware with support for [gorilla/mux](https://pkg.go.dev/github.com/gorilla/mux) is implemented in `middleware/http/std`.
 * [Gin](https://github.com/gin-gonic/gin) middleware is implemented in `middleware/http/gin`.

-All middleware are constructed and configured in a similar way.
+Both are constructed and configured in a similar way.
 They differ in the signature of their `Handler()` function, which is used to attach them to HTTP routes, and in the signatures of their mapper functions.

 #### net/http Middleware